cloud66/help-old/_posts/how-to/2013-10-26-upgrade-ruby.md

     <h3>Important!</h3>
     <p>Please ensure that the upgrades and patches work with your code before applying them.
 Upgrade and patch your development and test environments to ensure there are no issues.
 Backup your environment via your Cloud provider where possible.</p>
 </div>

+<h4 id="libyaml">LibYAML</h4>
+When you do a deployment with options and select "Upgrade Ruby”, in addition to other upgrades, we will upgrade your installed LibYAML version if we detect your version is not current.